Buckwheat Zucchini Muffins

 Method

-Preheat your oven to 180°C fan-forced / 200°C / 400°F and line a 12 cup muffin tray with muffin cases.
+1. Preheat your oven to 180°C fan-forced / 200°C / 400°F and line a 12 cup muffin tray with muffin cases.

-Allow the muffins to cool slightly in the tray, then transfer to a cooling rack to cool completely.
+4. Allow the muffins to cool slightly in the tray, then transfer to a cooling rack to cool completely.

 Notes

-1. Olive oil or butter – If using olive oil, I recommend a good quality extra virgin olive oil because it has a higher smoke point than refined olive oils.
+1. Olive oil – If using olive oil, I recommend a good quality extra virgin olive oil because it has a higher smoke point than refined olive oils.
 Melted butter also works well if you prefer.

 Nutrition Facts

-Serving size: 1 muffin (made with extra virgin olive oil)
+• Serving size: 1 muffin

-Total Fat: 15.8g
+• Total Fat: 15.8 g

-Saturated Fat: 4.1g
+• Saturated Fat: 4.1 g

-Total Carbohydrate: 9.9g
+• Total Carbohydrate: 9.9 g

-Did you make this recipe?
+Did you like this recipe?

 You are welcome to leave a comment and rate the recipe below.
 Your email won't be published.
 I respond to every comment.

-26 COMMENTS
+30 COMMENTS

 1. I just found your blog Lillian and I’m so glad that I did, I absolutely love it.
 Can’t wait to make a heaps of your recipes.
 Thank you so much for sharing.